TreyDettmer/SitUpTracker/README.md

 ### Understanding The Video Graphics
 The yellow boxes represent the tracked area calculated by the tracker.
 The red dots are the centroid of each yellow box.
 The blue dots are the starting points for the tracked objects.
 The black ring around the knee box represents the area for which your head must enter in order for the application to register that you have reached the top of a sit-up.

+## Motivation
+Whenever I workout, I like to listen to music or watch TV.
+Sometimes I lose track of how many reps of an exersise I have done.
+This is what inspired the idea of this application.
+Certainly, the application wouldn't be that practical, but it would be a fun learning experience.

+## The Development Process